 Columbus was the most commonly asked about city by people who read my Top States To Invest In Real Estate For The New Decade.
 Due to positive net migration, specifically college-educated millennials moving to downtown Columbus, Columbus’ population continues to grow handsomely.

 Due to the millennial migration, Columbus has a higher than average population of prime workers (employees ages 25-44).
-As the labor market is extremely tight with unemployment below 3.0%, the influx of quality workers is welcomed.
+The labor market is extremely tight with unemployment below 3.0%.

 Unlike other midwest cities, Columbus doesn’t have a large exposure to manufacturing, shielding it from potential job loss due to automation.
 Alternatively, a large portion of the labor force, 16% of overall employment, is employed by the state government, providing a sturdy backbone and less office rent volatility.